The Residences at Greenbelt – San Lorenzo Tower

 The Residences at Greenbelt – San Lorenzo Tower is a residential condominium skyscraper in Makati, Philippines.
-It is the second of three buildings being constructed as part of The Residences at Greenbelt (TRAG) complex, and is the highest of the three.
+It is the second building of The Residences at Greenbelt (TRAG) complex, and is the highest of the three.
 It is the 21st-tallest building in the country and Metro Manila with a height of 204.5 m from the ground to its architectural spire.

 The building has 57 floors above ground, which includes a 4-level podium with commercial establishments, and 3 basement levels for parking.
 It is considered to be one of the most prestigious residential building in the Philippines.
+It is apparently named after the adjacent San Lorenzo Village, which it faces to the south.

 Location

 The Residences at Greenbelt complex is located along Arnaiz Avenue, formerly known as Pasay Road, and the entire complex block is bounded by Paseo de Roxas, Greenbelt Drive and Esperanza Street.
 The complex was formerly the site of the old Coronado Lanes bowling center and parking lot.
 The building is located at the Makati Central Business District and is part of the Greenbelt Complex which includes the Greenbelt Mall.
-Just right across Greenbelt Drive is the Renaissance Makati City Hotel.
+Just right across Greenbelt Drive is the New World Makati Hotel.